bodo-ai/PyDough/documentation/functions.md

 <!-- TOC --><a name="negation"></a>
 ### Negation

-A numerical expression can have its sign flipped by prefixing it with the `-` operator:
+A numerical expression's sign can be flipped by prefixing it with the `-` operator:

 ```py
 Lineitems(lost_value = extended_price * (-discount))